Master of Science in Information Systems (IS)

 The course is ideal for individuals who already have a B.Sc. in Information Systems.
 We also accept students from the fields of IT, Industrial Engineering and Economics on the M.Sc. in Information Systems.
 If you’re looking for a course that combines elements from the field of information systems (software development, modelling, statistics, etc.) with the management aspect (processes, networks, information management), then our M.Sc. in Information Systems would be perfect for you.

-You’ll find more information on the Master course in our English-language flyer.
+You’ll find more information on the Master course in our English-language brochure.

 Advantages of the English-language IS Master course at Münster University